RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include the author family name(s) and year of publication in brackets.
-Or, if referring to the author(s) family name in the body of the text, then just include the year of publication in brackets immediately after the family name(s).
+When paraphrasing, include the author family name(s) and year of publication in parentheses.
+Or, if referring to the author(s) family name in the body of the text, then just include the year of publication in parentheses immediately after the family name(s).

 > Recent studies indicate that . . .
 (Walker & Buchbinder, 1997).